honestbee/honestbee.github.io/_posts/2017-02-07-building-web-app-using-google-sheet.md

 ## Summary

 Since you can do HTML and Javascript, you have endless possibilities here.
-With powerful Google Sheets API and its integration with Google cloud hosting, you can build a simple HTML web app with Google Sheets as your database.
+With powerful Google Sheets API and its integration with Google cloud hosting, you can build a simple web app with Google Sheets as your database.
+This would be perfect for testing out MVPs at no cost at all :)

 Go try it out :)